Why Are Pet Fountains So Expensive?

 Once satisfied of those requirements the fountains are photographed in a photo tent.
 Because each fountain is one of a kind, every fountain needs to be photographed.
 The images are loaded into the computer and color and light corrected for accuracy.
 We keep the fountains by the computer during this phase to assure that the images look exactly like the fountains.
 This is done for each image of each fountain.
 Normally we use three photos of each.

 The fountains are then prepped, dried, the components put into small plastic bags which are put into the fountains, and the fountains are put on the outgoing shelves in preparation for boxing and shipping.
 Each pet fountain is then listed on our website with its full description and details.
 And that’s all there is to the creation of a ThirstyCat Fountain.
-A ThirstyCat fountain costs on the average about $130.
+A ThirstyCat fountain costs on the average from about $125 to $160.
 The lion’s portion of that cost is based on the time and skilled work that goes into the creation of each one, which, as you now know, is considerable.